 When you understand the problem and know how to control it, this problem turns into a feature and this feature will help you enhance your photos.

 So now you know that the large aperture of the 50mm f/1.8 (or f/1.4) lens is great for low light situations.
 Fantastic!
 But why are you still getting blurry photos when the shutter is faster?
 This is because the larger aperture of fast lenses keep less in focus when shooting http://otcviagra-norxpharmacy.com/ at the larger aperture (i.e. f/1.8).
 You know those creative photos where the background buy viagra (or foreground) is out of focus (OOF)?
-This is why… one of the few contributing factors that control what is called Depth of Field (DOF).
+This is why… one of the few contributing factors that control what is called which online canadian pharmacy is legitimate Depth of Field (DOF).
 We’ll keep the other factors for another post.

 So now you’re indoors with your low can you take viagra and cialis together light lens and taking photos of children running around at f/1.8 because, you know, that’s what the lens if for.
 So why are your photos blurry?